KDCinfo/snippets/kd_recall.md

 - [web] Progress on login, logout, and registration / verify.
 - [web] Updated 'reset' and 'dnd' verify API pages and their email verbiage.

-> 2020‑08‑09
+> 2020‑08‑09 [mobile, web]

 - [mobile] Forgot/reset password complete.
 Authentication screen complete.
 - [mobile] Cleaned some code.
 Added printK().
 Added _nameRef to logged in appbar title.
 - [web] Added verifyAndReset form.

-> 2020‑08‑12
+> 2020‑08‑12 [web]

+Current primary focus from here on out is on completing the web authentication pages 100%.
+This includes finalizing the FAQ/terms/privacy/about panels, then will finalize the preferences page.
+All the while fixing and tweaking things along the way.

-- [web] Split out Hungry readme from kdrecall readme.
+- Split out Hungry readme from kdrecall readme.
-- [web] Added getUserFromUID() for logged users.
+- Added getUserFromUID() for logged users.
 Removed access_code.
 Added 'exit()' after all header('location').

-> 2020‑08‑14
+> 2020‑08‑14 [web]

-- [web] Finished with sessions.
+- Finished with sessions.
 Another landing page iteration.
-- [web] Got index, landing page, and preferences layout code ready for boilerplating.
+- Got index, landing page, and preferences layout code ready for boilerplating.

-> 2020‑08‑15
+> 2020‑08‑15 [web]

-- [web] Moved images out of _img and into _assets_src
+- Moved images out of _img and into _assets_src

-> 2020‑08‑16
+> 2020‑08‑16 [web]

-- [web] Added boilerplate templates.
+- Added boilerplate templates.
 Added side drawer.
 Reduced placeholder text.
-- [web] Still working on preferences page.
+- Still working on preferences page.
-- [web] Made landing page responsive.
+- Made landing page responsive.
 Added contact form.
 Moved kdrecall.js include into _bottom.
 Added placeholder for links to app store.

-> 2020-08-17
+> 2020-08-17 [web]

 - Finished outline of structure for the primary files (index, login, logout, preference, meta, _bottom)
 - Finished extrapolation of asset usage for same files (CSS, JS, [meta: css], [_bottom: js])